Aykut-Avci/online-retail-customer-segmentation-analysis/README.md

 ## Table of Contents

 - **Data:** Dataset contains the transactions from a real UK-based online retail company, which mainly sells unique all-occasion giftware.
 The raw dataset consists of `1,067,371` records and `8` attributes as follows:
    1. **InvoiceNo:** Invoice number. *Nominal*.
 A 6-digit integral number uniquely assigned to each transaction.
-If this code starts with the letter 'C', it indicates a cancellation.
+Invoice numbers that start with the letter 'C' indicates a cancellation.
    2. **StockCode:** Product (item) code. *Nominal*.
 A 5-digit integral number uniquely assigned to each distinct product.
    3. **Description:** Product (item) name. *Nominal*.
    4. **Quantity:** The quantities of each product (item) per transaction. *Numeric*.